dask/dask/docs/source/array-creation.rst

     efficient if your chunks are aligned so that you have to touch fewer chunks.
 If you want to add two arrays then its convenient if those arrays have matching chunks patterns.
+4. Chunk sizes between 10MB-1GB are common, depending on the availability of RAM and the duration of computations

 Unknown Chunks